AnalystSubranjit/faqbotplatform/README.md

 of the License, or any later version.

 ## The way it works:
-* You supply FAQs in form of csv (comma separated file) having Question-Answer-Class on each row (e.g. "What is GST rate for Toothpaste?,12,rate")
+* You supply FAQs in the form of csv (comma separated file) having Question-Answer-Class in each row (e.g. "What is GST rate for Toothpaste?,12,rate")
-* Questions are vectorized and kept ready for matching, along with the classifier model
+* Questions are vectorized and kept ready for matching, along with the classifier model [X=vector(question), y=class]
-* Once user query comes, its 'class' is predicted and within the class, vectorized query is matched against exiting vectorized questions.
+* Once user query comes, its 'class' is predicted using the classifier model and within the class, vectorized query is matched against existing vectorized questions.
-* Whichever is most similar, its answer is presented to the user
+* Whichever is most similar, it's answer is presented to the user.

 ## Scripts:
 * app.py: Chatbot UI built using Flask, using templates/*.html